MarioDelgadoSr/DataVisual/README.md

 ### DataVisual with Data Embedded in the Visual

-Three.js, as well as the glTF specifications, provide for a strategy to extend the visual with data that can be visualize.
+Three.js, as well as the glTF specifications, provide for a strategy to extend the visual with data that can be visualized:

 * With Three.js it is the [userData](https://threejs.org/docs/index.html#api/en/core/Object3D.userData) property.
 * With gltF it is the [extras](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#reference-extras) property.